 The infiltration input is located on the Baseline page, under the Building Systems tab.

 Converting between different pressure ratings

-Infiltration rates are often reported at different pressures, for example 50Pa or 4Pa.
+Infiltration rates are often reported at different pressures, for example, 50Pa or 4Pa.
 The value denotes the different pressure used when determining the infiltration flow rate.
-For a common method of measuring infiltration, a blower door test, this value is often 50Pa or 75Pa depending on the standard the building is being tested to.
+For a common method of measuring infiltration, a blower door test, this value is often 50Pa or 75Pa depending on the standard the building is being tested against.
 The cove.tool input is for flow rate at a neutral pressure, 4Pa, which is the pressure a building will more typically operate at.
 To convert between different pressures the power law equation can be used.
-Here's an example to convert between the infiltration rate (cfm/sf) at 50Pa and 4Pa.
+Here's an example of converting between the infiltration rate (cfm/sf) at 50Pa and 4Pa.

 The 0.65 exponent is a typical value for all buildings, however, if you have fan pressurization test data you can use your building's specific value.
 For a more detailed example of this conversion see this UnmetHours post.